jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module2/lab3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will now clean up the configuration of our BIG-IP by removing all the
-services we've deployed in this lab.
+services we have deployed in this lab.
 To accomplish this we will use the
 ``POST`` method and simply declare an empty Tenant.
 AS3 will remove all the
 config on the device including the associated partition.